-Use this financial data entry tool to screen candidates for the ability to accurately enter financial data into computers and other skills.
+Use this financial data entry tool to screen candidates for the ability to accurately enter financial data into computers and other skills with the Bookkeeping, Accounting, and Auditing Clerk – Short Form test.
 Before you invest time and money to train a new employee, test your applicants for:

 - Data Entry